dprojects/Woodworking/Docs/MagicPanelsAPI.md

 		Created Pad with correct placement, rotation and return [ part, body, sketch, pad ].

-# Cut
-### makeCuts(iObjects):

-	makeCuts(iObjects) - allows to create multi bool cut operation at given objects.
-First objects from iObjects is the base element and all other will cut the base.
-The copies will be created for cut.

-##### Args:

-		iObjects: objects to parse by multi bool cut

-##### Usage:

-		cuts = MagicPanels.makeCuts(objects)

-##### Result:

-		Array of cut objects will be returned.

-### makeFrame45cut(iObjects, iFaces):

-	makeFrame45cut(iObjects, iFaces) - makes 45 frame cut with PartDesing Chamfer.
-	For each face the ends will be cut.

-##### Args:

-		iObjects: array of objects to cut
-		iFaces: dict() of faces for Chamfer cut direction, the key is iObjects value (object), if there are more faces for object, the first one will be get as direction.

-##### Usage:

-		frames = MagicPanels.makeFrame45cut(objects, faces)

-##### Result:

-		Created Frames with correct placement, rotation and return array with Chamfer frame objects.

 # Holes
 ### makeHoles(iObj, iFace, iCylinders):